 The practice and skills required to take on these activities are beyond ordinary.
 You have to develop sharp interpersonal and intrapersonal skills to become a competent forensic accountant.

-Forensic accountant deals with the fact finding, report making, and interpretational parts of the fraud examination.
+Forensic accountant deals with the fact-finding, report making, and interpretational parts of the fraud examination.
 As we know that forensic accounting helps us analyze situations and generate reports which are liable to legal reviews; the reports can form the basis of discussion in a court.
 Not only the basis of discussion, but forensic accounting reports can be submitted as evidence and thus can help in dispute settlement as well.

 Forensic accounting technique is a preventive measure which companies are largely adopting to save themselves from any possible fraudulent activities in future.
-It is a risk management tactic helping businesses improve governance and lower the risks of internal frauds.
+It is a risk management tactic for helping businesses improve governance and lower the risks of internal frauds.